nehanandini3/pwn.college_neha/Data-Manipulation.md

 ### Notes:

--`tr` command is used to translate characters from one character to another.
+- `tr` command is used to translate characters from one character to another.
 - The first character on the left of `|` is the character to be translated into the character to the right of it.

 # Deleting characters